 Harborside Inc. ("Harborside" or the "Company"), through its affiliated entities, is licensed to cultivate, manufacture, distribute and sell wholesale and retail cannabis and cannabis products.
-The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local laws and regulations.
+The Company operates in and/or has ownership interests in California and Oregon, pursuant to state and local laws and regulations, and is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.

-Harborside owns and operates three retail dispensaries in California, one retail dispensary in Eugene, Oregon (the "Terpene Station Dispensary") and a cultivation/production facility in Salinas, California (the "Production Campus").
-In addition, the Company operates a dispensary in Desert Hot Springs, California under a management services agreement with Accucanna LLC (Note 2.3).
+As at September 30, 2021, the Company owns and operates four retail dispensaries in California, one retail dispensary in Oregon (the "Terpene Station Dispensary"), a cultivation/production facility in Salinas, California (the "Production Campus"), a manufacturing facility in Oakland, California and distribution centers in San Jose and Los Angeles, California.
+The Company has a 21% ownership interest in FGW Haight Inc. ("FGW"), a company that has the conditional use approval necessary to operate a cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco, California, and is in process of constructing a retail dispensary.

-On April 30, 2020, Harborside permanently closed its retail dispensary in Portland, Oregon due to the results of a strategic review of the Company's operations and a decision to focus on its highest return-on-investment assets, specifically those with potential for revenue growth and profitability within the next 12 months.
-On December 18, 2020, the Company acquired a 21% ownership interest in FGW Haight Inc. ("FGW"), a company that has the conditional use approval necessary to operate a cannabis dispensary and related businesses in the Haight Ashbury area of San Francisco, California.
-On July 2, 2021, the Company acquired 100% of the issued and outstanding shares of Sublimation Inc. ("Sublime"), a cannabis manufacturing company located in Oakland, California (Note 30).
-The Company is focused on building and maintaining its position as one of California's premier vertically integrated cannabis companies.
+On July 2, 2021, the Company acquired 100% of the issued and outstanding shares of Sublimation Inc. ("Sublime"), a cannabis manufacturing company located in Oakland, California (Note 3).

+On September 2, 2021, the Company acquired 100% of the equity interest of Accucanna LLC ("Accucanna"), a company which is licensed to operate a retail dispensary in Desert Hot Springs, California.
+Prior to acquiring Accucanna, the Company operated the Accucanna retail dispensary under a management services agreement (Note 3).